gnai/gnai/README.md

 ## About Me <img src="https://media.giphy.com/media/209EMjxpj6m81UsCTQ/giphy.gif" width="50">
 <p>

-🌱 I’m a Machine Learngin Engineer with a Masters degree in Sound and Music Computing from MTG. </br>
+🌱 I’m a Machine Learning Engineer with a Masters degree in Sound and Music Computing from MTG. </br>
 ```javascript

  👨‍💻